AndyHoang/AndyHoang.github.io/docs/blog/tech/2023-03-03-when-no-mean-yes.md

 * There might also be a power dynamic in place, where one person feels they are either at a disadvantage or they are not free to disagree.
 * There might also be a strength advantage/disadvantage around the common language of discussion, wherein one person has notably stronger/weaker language skills in the meeting language.
 * How we react to this can also determine the quality of our discussion and the potential for misunderstanding
-* communication is a two-way street and we know we are communicating in a multi-cultural environment and we are often communicating in our 2nd or 3rd language.
+* Communication is a two-way street and we know we are communicating in a multi-cultural environment and we are often communicating in our 2nd or 3rd language.

 ## Just Speaking the same language